getvictor/website/content/posts/webhook-flow-with-tines/index.md

 ## Conclusion

-In this article, we built a webhook flow with Tines.
+In this article we built a webhook flow with Tines.
 We received a webhook callback from Fleet when a device had an outdated OS version.
 We then sent an MDM command to the device to update the OS version.
 This example demonstrates how Tines can automate workflows and tasks in IT environments.

 ## Building a webhook flow with Tines video

-{{< youtube TODO >}}
+{{< youtube GFqmvv4nHqk >}}

 *Note:* If you want to comment on this article, please do so on the YouTube video.

+_This article originally appeared in [Fleet's blog](https://fleetdm.com/guides/building-webhook-flows-with-fleet-and-tines)._